 Nutrition: Examination of primary prevention strategies involving nutrition using population-based and clinical approaches of diverse populations.
 Investigation of nutrition in relation to the prevention of disease and recovery from disease.
 Covers biological, public health, and clinical aspects of major macro-and micronutrients, obesity, malnutrition, dietary assessment, nutritional therapies, and exercise using candidate disease approach.
+This course must have been completed within the last five years to the program start date.
 (4 quarter units or equivalent; COMHLT 130 or NURS 152B at UCLA)

 Psychology (Intro/General): An introductory or general psychology course that includes topics in cognitive, experimental, personality, developmental, social, and clinical psychology.
 (4 quarter units or equivalent; Psychology 10 at UCLA)

 Psychology (Lifespan/Developmental): Elaboration of developmental aspects of physical, mental, social, and emotional growth from birth to adolescence.
+This course must have been completed within the last five years to the program start date.
 (4 quarter units or equivalent; Psychology 130 at UCLA)

 Statistics: An upper-division introductory or equivalent biostatistics course that covers the following topics: distributions, sampling, tests of hypotheses, estimation, types of error, significance and confidence intervals, and sample sizes (4 quarter units or equivalent; Biostatistics 100A at UCLA).
 Taken within the last five years is recommended, but is not required.